-When I lived in Ecuador, Cuenca was by far one of my favorite places to visit in Ecuador.
+When I lived in Ecuador, Cuenca was by far one of my favorite places to visit and it still gets my vote as the best place to live in Ecuador.
 I loved this city and couldn't get enough of it!
 Part of the reason I loved it so much is simply for it's beauty.
 The colonial architecture of the city is well-preserved and makes walking around aimlessly a pure joy.

 Every time I'd get my first glimpse at the blue domed roofs at Cuenca's New Cathedral, I'd get a little giddy.
 Between the architecture, beautiful landscape, and rich culture, Cuenca is a place most travelers fall in love with.